esvinson/passport-saml-metadata/README.md

 * `signingCert`
 * `encryptionCert`
 * `claimSchema` - an object hash of claim identifiers that may be provided in the SAML assertion

+### metadata(app)(config = {})

+Returns a function which sets up an Express application route to generate the metadata XML file for your application at /FederationMetadata/2007-06/FederationMetadata.xml.
+ADFS servers may import the resulting file to set up the relying party trust.

+Config:

+* `issuer` (required) The unique application identifier, used to name the relying party trust; may be a URN or URL
+* `callbackUrl` (required) The absolute URL to redirect back to with the SAML assertion after logging in, usually https://hostname[:port]/login/callback
+* `logoutCallbackUrl` The absolute URL to redirect back to with the SAML assertion after logging out, usually https://hostname[:port]/logout

+See [compwright/passport-saml-example](https://github.com/compwright/passport-saml-example) for a usage example.